vanmitG/imdb-clone/README.md

 Created with love by: An-Khuong

-Brief: Let's discover the list of the latest movies, using Movie DB API.
-This is very similar to Google News used Js that you do in week 3, but now we use React.
+Let's discover the list of the latest movies, using Movie DB API.
+This is very similar to Google News and was built using React.

 ## Video Walkthrough